 BBC Breaking News style coverage of Archduke Franz Ferdinand’s assassination is available here.

 The 1878 occupation and then annexation in 1908 of Bosnia-Herzegovina – a South Slav Ottoman province – by Austria-Hungary was the main, though not the only reason for tensions between Serbia and the Habsburg Monarchy.
 Serbia’s efforts to escape Habsburg domination led to Vienna imposing a trade embargo on Belgrade in 1906.
 That same year a Croat-Serb Coalition won elections for the Croatian assembly, campaigning for the South Slavs’ self-determination.
-Serbia and Montenegro – the only two independent Slav states, Russia aside – significantly increased their territory (including Kosovo) as a result of the 1912-13 Balkan Wars.
+Serbia and Montenegro – the only two independent Slav states, Bulgaria and Russia aside – significantly increased their territory (including Kosovo) as a result of the 1912-13 Balkan Wars.
 Belgrade became a regional cultural centre, with leading South Slav intellectuals visiting or moving to Serbia’s capital.

 The Ottoman defeats against Italy and the Balkan states in 1911-13, which led to the loss of territory in Libya and south-eastern Europe, and an internal crisis caused by the Young Turks, did not go unnoticed.
 Approaching 1914, the Habsburg leadership perceived an increasing threat from its Slavs and from neighbouring Serbia.
 This was the context in which the Austro-Hungarian military manoeuvres took place in Bosnia in June 1914.
 The potential risk to Franz Ferdinand was clear to senior members of the archduke’s entourage and local politicians who advised that the visit to Sarajevo on 28 June be postponed.